-Can Social Anxiety Cause Shortness Of Breath - Diaphragmatic Breathing Exercise
+Can Social Anxiety Cause Shortness Of Breath?
+Practice Diaphragmatic Breathing Exercise Techniques

-When we are stressed, we tend to breathe in from our upper lungs instead of our lower lungs causing us to shallow breathe and experience irregular breathing patterns.
-In fact it's not uncommon to be so tense that people with anxiety, have actually said they do sometimes forget to breathe.
+When we are stressed, we tend to breath in from our upper lungs instead of our lower lungs causing us to shallow breath and experience irregular breathing patterns.
+In fact it's not uncommon to be so tense, people with anxiety have actually said they do sometimes forget to breathe.

 Controlled breathing helps control anxiety.
 Place one hand on your chest and the other on your stomach.
 Take a slow normal breathe.
 Breathe in through your nose and out through your mouth.
 As you breathe in you should see your stomach rise and as you breathe back out your stomach should pull in.
 Your chest should not move.